-- 517.1 If a major substantial improvement activity demonstrates that it is not part of a common plan of development with a major land-disturbing activity, then it is exempt from § 520 (Stormwater Management: Performance Requirements For Major Land-Disturbing Activity). - 517.2 A land-disturbing activity shall be exempt from the requirements of Section 520 (Stormwater Management: Performance Requirements For Major Land-Disturbing Activity), Section 522 (Stormwater Management: Performance Requirements For Major Substantial Improvement Activity) and Section 529 (Stormwater Management: Covenants and Easements) if the Department determines that it is: conducted solely for one or more of the following purposes: - (a) Conducted solely to install a best management practice or land cover that retains stormwater for one or more of the following purposes: - (1) To generate a Stormwater Retention Credit; (SRC);

-(2) To earn a stormwater fee discount under the provisions of this chapter;
+- 517.1 If a major substantial improvement activity demonstrates that it is not part of a common plan of development with a major land-disturbing activity, then it is exempt from § 520 (Stormwater Management: Performance Requirements For Major Land-Disturbing Activity). - 517.2 A land-disturbing activity shall be exempt from the requirements of Section 520 (Stormwater Management: Performance Requirements For Major Land-Disturbing Activity), Section 522 (Stormwater Management: Performance Requirements For Major Substantial Improvement Activity) and Section 529 (Stormwater Management: Covenants and Easements) if the Department determines that it is conducted solely to install a best management practice or land cover that retains stormwater for one or more of the following purposes: - (a) To generate a Stormwater Retention Credit; - (b) To earn a stormwater fee discount under the provisions of this chapter; - (c) To provide for off-site retention through in-lieu fee payments; - (d) To comply with a Watershed Implementation Plan established under a Total Maximum Daily Load for the Chesapeake Bay; or - (e) To reduce Combined Sewer Overflows (CSOs) in compliance with a court-approved consent decree, including court-approved modifications, for reducing CSOs in the District of Columbia, or in compliance with a National Pollutant Discharge Elimination System permit.